-Alex Lankhorst posted two videos of the UFOs he witnessed while on vacation in March of 2011.
+Alex Lankhorst posted two videos of the UFOs he witnessed while on vacation in March 2011.
 He filmed the UFOs from his cousin's backyard.
-He states this is the same incident that was featured on the National Geographic UFO Documentary.
+He states this is the same incident that was featured on a National Geographic UFO documentary.
 Alex writes the lights remained in a triangular formation as they moved through the night sky, and they watched the lights for nearly 20 minutes.
 He states that when the lights finally disappeared, they did so one at a time.

-In October of 2015, the Daily Mirror reported that at 7 am Kirstie Hockley of St Neots (Cambridgeshire) was cooking breakfast when she saw a strange orange UFO out the window.
+In October 2015, the Daily Mirror reported that at 7 am, Kirstie Hockley of St Neots (Cambridgeshire) was cooking breakfast when she saw a strange orange UFO out the window.
 Grabbing her phone, she began recording the object as it shot upward into the atmosphere.
-The video (as seen on the Daily Mirror site) reveals two streams of orange light moving through the sky and within seconds, it becomes no more than a micro dot.
+The video (as seen on the Daily Mirror site) reveals two streams of orange light moving through the sky and within seconds, it becomes no more than a microdot.